Listen to an excerpt of this page

 The legal muscle you need to win

-One of the trickiest aspects of pursuing compensation is calculating how much your pain and suffering is worth.
+One of the trickiest aspects of pursuing compensation in personal injury cases is calculating how much your pain and suffering is worth.
 Unlike economic damages, non-economic damages are difficult to value.
 You won’t be able to simply produce a medical bill or property damage receipt to show the exact cost of your anguish.

 Ultimately, there is no exact science to calculating how much your pain and suffering is worth.
 Rather, the value of your pain and suffering is up to a jury based on the evidence presented to it.
 But, there are several ways to negotiate for a certain value of your pain and suffering damages in the context of settlement negotiations.
 The three most common ways to negotiate for the value of your pain and suffering damages are the multiplier method, the per diem method, and the exemplar method.